-If you're good with numbers, you have a strong sense of organization, and you're fascinated by the flow of money, you might consider a degree in accounting.
+If you’re good with numbers, you have a strong sense of organization, and you’re fascinated by the flow of money, you might consider an accounting degree.
 Accounting is sometimes referred to as the language of business, an apt description because much of the work revolves around communicating information by using numbers.
-As an accounting student, you'll learn how businesses measure, process, and exchange financial information, and you'll gain an understanding of the roles played by corporations, investors, regulators and other key players in an ever more complex global financial system.
+Students pursuing accounting degrees learn how businesses measure, process, and exchange financial information, and gain an understanding of the roles played by corporations, investors, regulators and other key players in an ever more complex global financial system.

 What Kind of Accreditation Should My Degree Program Have?

-Programmatic accrediting is of particular importance in the field of accounting.
-Many places of employment will require that your degree has been conferred by a course of study with program specific national accreditation.
+Programmatic accreditation is of importance in the field of accounting.
+Many places of employment will require that your accounting degree has been conferred by a course of study with program specific national accreditation.

 The Association to Advance Collegiate Schools of Business’s (AACSB) Accounting Accreditation is the most reputable and recognized stamp of approval.
 The AACSB, which also confers Business Accreditations to qualifying business school, recognizes 182 accounting schools at the time of writing.

 The easiest way to determine accreditation status is to contact your school of choice, or visit the website for any of the above accreditation agencies.
 Each provides a searchable database of accredited institutions and degree programs.
 You can also look at the Department of Education’s database of all recognized accreditors within its purview.

 To learn a little more about navigating the tricky accreditation landscape, check out Accreditation of Colleges and Universities: Who’s Accrediting the Accreditors?